yliu1268/cast-workflows/targetTR/launch_ukb/README.md

 * `--merge-workflow-id <STR>`: DNANexus workflow ID of the merge index workflow.
 Defaults to a recent working version.
 * `--max-batches-per-workflow <INT>`: Maximum number of batches to launch at once.
 Defaults to 10.
 Set to -1 to run all.
 * `--concurrent`: Launch all batches at once. (otherwise, launch one at a time)

-# TODO

-* where are the reads in the new release??
-* check final batch error
-* use new wdl arguments
-* `GetFileBatches` function is shared by AoU/UKB. could put in single library to avoid copying code
-* Related ambitious goal: could make a launcher super class, and have AoU UKB subclasses that extend that. the launchers basically have same functions but different implementations now (`RunWorkflow`, `RunWorkflow`/`UploadGS`).
-Some of those are even more general than just targetTR